-In 2019, the Odum Institute staff provided 2000+ consultations to 500+ UNC students, faculty, staff and external clients.
-Our short courses attracted 1500 attendees from across the state, country and world.
-Our consultants presented at conferences in 10 states, 9 countries and 5 continents.
-Staff submitted 15 grant proposals, two of which were accepted and funded for a total of $540,000, and continued work on 8 ongoing grant-funded projects, with a total budget of $3 million.
+In 2021, the Odum Institute staff provided 2750+ consultations to 860+ UNC students, faculty, staff and external clients.
+Our short courses attracted 1750+ attendees from across the state, country and world.
+Staff were awarded $807,000 in new grant funding, and continued work on a variety of ongoing grant-funded projects, with a total budget of $2.5 million.

 Use the accordion below to learn more about our new and ongoing projects: